abhinavpannala/Realtime-warehousing-with-Snowflake/readme.md

 # Realtime data warehousing with Snowflake
-A simple illustration of implementing data streaming and analytics using snowflake.
+A simple illustration of implementing data streaming and analytics using Snowflake.
-I've created this repository as I haven't found enough resources online, implementing the workflow using Snowflake's new UI, Snowsight.
+I've created this repository as I haven't found enough resources online which implement the workflow using Snowflake's new UI, Snowsight.
 * * *
 ### What's Snowflake?
 In simple terms, snowflake is a cloud solution to data warehousing, which provides compute resources to run SQL commands on databases and query storage solutions.
 ### Why Snowflake over other Warehouses:
-* Option to choose the cloud provider, instead of tightly binding to one of them (AWS/GCP/Azure)
+* Option to choose the cloud provider instead of tightly binding to one of them (AWS/GCP/Azure)
 * Provides an efficient serverless architecture
 * Queries are stored in the cache for 24hrs saving compute time and resources
-* Time-travel feature to revert back to query IDs (starts 24hrs for standard account  upto 90 days with Enterprise version)
+* Time-travel feature to revert to query IDs (starts 24hrs for standard account  upto 90 days with Enterprise version)
-* Decouples Compute and Storage and uses columnar compression and other techniques to save costs.
+* Decouples Compute and Storage and saves costs with columnar compression and other techniques.
 * Scales efficiently unlike other solutions like Redshift, which scales by compute nodes, charging per hour.
 * Doesn't charge for data ingress and metadata storage.
 * Provides in-house visualization tools to understand the results while querying.

 ### Steps to follow while working with Snowflake:
 * #### Preprocess the data:
-   Standard Data Extraction and Cleansing should be performed for building efficient results.
+   Standard Data Extraction and Cleansing should be performed to build efficient results.
    Link to the [Data Preparation Considerations](https://docs.snowflake.com/en/user-guide/data-load-considerations-prepare) documentation to follow before proceeding to the next step.
 * #### Stage the data:
-    An intermediate space to upload the files either from local storage or cloud.
+    An intermediate space to upload the files either from local storage or the cloud.
 Helps to successfully store the data and perform load operation when needed.
 * #### Load the data:
-    The data is ingested into the database using the COPY command which the help of several file format attributes.
+    The data is ingested into the database using the COPY command with the help of several file format attributes.
 * #### Manage Regular Workload:
     Create a warehouse compute to query the results.
 Snowflake offers 3 serverless compute options depending upon the data load and can be scaled anytime.
 * * *